-This course provides students with an understanding of derivative securities and their markets.
-In particular, the course will cover the models and methods used to value those securities.
-The course integrates theory and practice.
-It will also discuss the implementation of various models, as well as their derivations.
+This course provides students with an understanding of fixed-income securities and their markets.
+In particular, the course will cover the models and methods used to value, analyze and hedge interest rate products.
+The course integrates theory and practice and focuses on the implementation of various models, as well as their derivation.
+Methods and tools needed to understand the models and related theory will also be developed.